steveklabnik/blog/posts/2013-05-16-ditching-google--chat-with-xmpp.md

 ---
-title: "Ditching Google: Chat with XMPP"
+title: "Ditching Google: Chat with Your Own XMPP Server"
 date: 2013-05-16 13:30
 ---